How many times should you edit your novel?

 Don’t skip any stages of editing a book

-I know it can be tempting to finish editing your novel as quickly as you can, but I can’t over-emphasize the importance of editing.
+I know it can be tempting to finish editing your novel as quickly as you can but I can’t over-emphasize the importance of editing.
 It’s where you really make your writing shine.
-The first draft is just you telling yourself the story.
+The first draft is just you telling yourself the story and all the following drafts are for making your vision readable.
+It takes time.

 Whether you decide to edit your novel in the same order as I do doesn’t matter as long as you address each aspect of your story.
 Only after that, you’re ready to fix the nitty gritty details like spelling and grammar.